View a Photo

 The Nature Conservancy recently deployed its powerful aerial imaging technology to produce a photographic map of Merwin’s property with such detail that each pixel covers just one square centimeter.

-Additionally, samples from each palm will be stored at the NTBG herbarium on Kauaʻi.
 “We are scientifically documenting the palm forest so that scientists around the world can access the information,” said Karen Bouris, executive director of the Merwin Conservancy, whose goal is to preserve “the living legacy of W.S.
 Merwin, his home and palm forest, for future study and retreat.”

-More than three decades ago, Merwin acquired former pineapple plantation property near Haʻikū that he called “ruined land.”
+More than three decades ago, Merwin acquired former pineapple plantation property that he called “ruined land.”
 His goal was to replant it in native forest, but few native plants would grow there after decades of high-intensity industrial agriculture.

 “The native trees that we planted, all the koa trees died from weevils and other things.
 The ones that did best and survived were the Pritchardia—the Hawaiian palms.
 And I thought, ok, palms.
 Palms are endangered all over the world.
 Let’s see what palms might grow here,” Merwin said.

-The poet, a man with an international audience, began collecting palms, and then more palms.
+So the poet began collecting palms, and then more palms.

 “He began collecting native Hawaiian species within Hawaiʻi from friends and botanists,” Bouris recalled.
 “Then he began collecting worldwide species from gifted commercial seed collector Inge Hoffman, who traveled the world gathering seeds.”